smadlangbayan368-hub/TeamDronePayload4/README.md

 # Team 4's Solution to the Drone Payload Capacity and Structural Design Analysis Problem
 This project challenges a team into applying core concepts of physics and engineering to the real-world problem of maximizing the payload capacity of a quadcopter.
 At the end of this project the team will have practiced designing drone arms and 3D modeling them, programing with MATLAB, and propose a final drone arm design through quantitative and cost analysis.\

-Please refer to 'DroneDesign_StudentProjectTemplate_Preview.pdf' and [Link](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/tree/main/Classroom%20Challenge%20Projects/Projects/Drone%20Payload%20Capacity%20and%20Structural%20Design%20Analysis) for more specifics about assumptions and requirements.
+Please refer to 'DroneDesign_StudentProjectTemplate_Preview.pdf' located in the Documentations folder and [Link](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/tree/main/Classroom%20Challenge%20Projects/Projects/Drone%20Payload%20Capacity%20and%20Structural%20Design%20Analysis) for more specifics about assumptions and requirements.

 # Objective
 Design at least 2 drone arms that can carry a 0.5 Kg payload at minimum, has a 2:1 thrust-to-weight ratio (TWR), a factor safety of at least 1.5.
 After doing so, produce a final report from the results that were gathered for the drone arms and give a final design recommendation with justification from analysis of results.